pattytonyoneill/caitlins_crafts/README.md

 - [Balsamiq Wireframes](https://balsamiq.com/):  used to draw wireframes of pages of project
 - [Am I Responsive?](http://ami.responsivedesign.is/) used to give a visual of what the project looks like on various devices
 - [Heroku](https://heroku.com): used to deploy the Our Family Recipes app
-- [Cloudinary](https://cloudinary.com/): used to import my Cloudinary field for the featured image
 - [Diffchecker](https://www.diffchecker.com/): used to compare code when I had an error
 - [Stripe](https://stripe.com/): used to add the ability to charge consumer for crafts purchased
 - [Pexels](https://pexels.com/): used to obtain photo for home page